mykindofscum/simon/readme.md

 Start mode
--Game starts with easy pattern: one button lights up with a tone, waits -Timing (Asynchronous function, setInterval method, setTimeout) for player to press button -As game progress, each round increases previous patter by one button
+-Game starts with easy pattern: one button lights up with a tone, waits -Timing (Asynchronous function, setInterval method, setTimeout) for player to press button -As game progress, each round increases previous pattern by one button

 -if player chose the right pattern,